rishabhgoel0213/rishabhgoel0213/README.md

 ## About Me

 I'm a high schooler with interests in computer science, math, and physics.
-This account contains some of my programming projects related to machine learning, web development, and competitive programming.
+This account contains some projects related to machine learning, web development, and competitive programming.
 I enjoy exploring new technologies and applying them to solve real-world problems.

 ## Projects